demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 13. microsoft-atp-get-alert-related-ips
 ---
-Retrieves the IPs associated to a specific alert.
+Retrieves the IP addresses associated to a specific alert.

 ##### Base Command